 2 – The Philippines

-A bit less explored than Thailand, The Philippines are yet one of the most affordable countries to travel to in South East Asia thanks to its extensive network of ferries and jeepney (local bus).
+A bit less explored than Thailand, the Philippines is yet one of the most affordable countries to travel to in Southeast Asia, thanks to its extensive network of ferries and jeepneys (local buses).
 The density of dive spots across the country is such that you will need more than one trip to see everything.
-Scuba divers visiting the Philippines either focus on Manilla area including Palawan and Anilao, or the Visayas Islands including Cebu and Malapascua (diving in Malapascua became famous thanks to its thresher sharks encounters).
+Scuba divers visiting the Philippines usually focus on the Luzon area, including Palawan and Anilao, or the Visayas Islands, including Cebu and Malapascua.
+With the opportunity of wreck diving in Coron, muck diving in Dauin and diving with thresher sharks in Malapascua, there is no shortage of fun things to do in the Philippines.

-While its top dive site, the Tubbataha Reefs, a UNESCO marine heritage site, requires an expensive liveaboard to be explored, places such as Moalboal and Panglao offers low-key but paradise-like dive resorts on the beach with some of the lowest diving rate I’ve seen around the world.
+While its top dive site, the Tubbataha Reefs, a UNESCO marine heritage site, requires an expensive liveaboard to be explored, places such as Moalboal and Panglao offer low-key but paradise-like dive resorts on the beach with some of the lowest diving rates I’ve seen around the world.

 Prices in Moalboal